mccoyp/service-fabric-managed-identity-test/README.md

 To use the provided template:

-1. Open `arm_templates/cluster.parameters.json` and complete the fields `clusterLocation`, `adminUserName`, `adminPassword`, `sourceVaultValue`, `certificateUrlValue`, and `certificateThumbprint`.
+1. Open `arm-templates/cluster.parameters.json` and complete the fields `clusterLocation`, `adminUserName`, `adminPassword`, `sourceVaultValue`, `certificateUrlValue`, and `certificateThumbprint`.
 Field descriptions will describe how they should be completed.
-2. In `arm_templates/cluster.parameters.json`, change all instances of `sfmi-test` to a unique name, like `<myusername>-sfmi-test`.
+2. In `arm-templates/cluster.parameters.json`, change all instances of `sfmi-test` to a unique name, like `<myusername>-sfmi-test`.
 Also, change the values of `applicationDiagnosticsStorageAccountName` and `supportLogStorageAccountName` to be similarly unique, but without hyphens.
 This will help ensure the deployment resource names do not conflict with the names of other public resources.
-3. Start the deployment by running from your Powershell window in the `arm_templates` directory:
+3. Start the deployment by running from your Powershell window in the `arm-templates` directory:
 ```powershell
 Connect-AzAccount
 Select-AzSubscription -Subscription $Subscription